masudur-rahman/apiserver/README.md

 ## Run apiserver - from SourceCode

 At first we need to get something to run the api server.
-#### Prerequisites

-`go get -u github.com/gorilla/mux`

-`go get -u github.com/spf13/cobra/cobra`

 #### Main commands
-`$ go build` - to build api
+`$ go install` - to install the api api

-`$ ./apiserver --help` - to get basic commands of the api
+`$ apiserver --help` - to get basic commands of the api

-`$ ./apiserver start` - to start the server
+`$ apiserver start` - to start the server

-`$ ./apiserver version` - to get api version
+`$ apiserver version` - to get api version

-`$ ./apiserver start --help` - to get to know about flags associated with start
+`$ apiserver start --help` - to get to know about flags associated with start

-`$ ./apiserver start --bypass true` - to get a bypass authorization
+`$ apiserver start --bypass true` - to get a bypass authorization

-`$ ./apiserver start --port 8080 --stopTime 5` - to assign a port to run and to set time to stop the server
+`$ apiserver start --port 8080 --stopTime 5` - to assign a port to run and to set time to stop the server